Santa Maria High School

 Another darker version of Jeanette's death is far more tragic.
 Instead of getting the part of Juliet in Romeo and Juliet she is once again relegated to a bit part.
 Having tried so hard, and yet still ultimately failing, Jeanette was despondent.
 Consumed with despair and having given up all hope, Jeanette went to the auditorium the night of the show, but not with plans to perform.
 She climbed up to the catwalks over the stage before the show began, and there fashioned a noose.
 Slipping it over her head, she jumped as the curtains began to open.
 Instead of the opening line "Two households, both alike in dignity", the audience was instead greeted by the hanging body of Jeanette!

 But the story doesn't stop there.
 For several decades now, someone has been haunting the Auditorium.
 Jeanette has been seen by students and teachers alike, although many of the students refer to her as "Ethel" or "Ethel Pope" due to the name of the auditorium.
 Jeanette has been seen up in the balcony watching rehearsals, moving along the catwalks, hanging out in the dressing rooms, and even crossing across the stage.
+Some tales speak of Jeanette's dress, supposedly still somewhere onsite.
+It is suppose to always slide off whatever it is hung up on, always tumbling to the ground.

 Despite death, Jeanette's show still goes on . . .